aswadshams/sqlserver-production-space-recovery/README.md

 In high-throughput OLTP systems, uncontrolled file growth can silently consume disk and threaten availability.
-This case study documents a **controlled, approved, production-safe** remediation that reclaimed ~1TB of space without data loss, while restoring predictable growth behavior
+This case study documents a **controlled, approved, production-safe** remediation that reclaimed ~1TB of space without data loss, while restoring predictable growth behavior.

 ## What this covers